What is bodily injury liability insurance?

 For maximum protection, purchase a personal umbrella liability policy.
-An umbrella policy takes over when your car insurance liability coverages hit their limits.
+Umbrella insurance takes over when your car insurance liability coverages hit their limits.
 For example, if you cause an accident and the other driver sustains an injury that costs $350,000 in medical expenses but you only carry $300,000 in bodily injury liability coverage, your umbrella policy can cover the additional $50,000.

-According to the III, you can purchase an umbrella policy that pays up to $1 million for as little as $150 to $300 annually.
-Best of all, a single umbrella policy adds an extra layer of liability coverage to your auto and home or renters policies.
+Although they start at $1 million in coverage, an umbrella policy is generally one of the cheaper insurance policies you can buy.
+A single umbrella policy adds an extra layer of liability coverage to your auto and home or renters policies.

 Frequently asked questions

 Typically, you can find information about your state’s compulsory car insurance on your state’s department of insurance website.
 Some state departments of transportation also feature insurance requirements on their websites.
-Local insurance agents should stay abreast of state requirements, but it is always a good idea to research the information on your own before buying car insurance.
+Local insurance agents should stay abreast of state requirements, but it is always a good idea to research the information on your own before shopping and comparing car insurance rates.